 Can Narcissism be cured?
-It’s a heartbreaking question to have to answer but the truth is most likely no — it probably cannot… and here’s why.
+It is a heartbreaking question to have to answer but the truth is most likely no — it probably cannot… and here’s why.

 Technically speaking, it simply is what it is.

-People with NPD are who they are — it’s up to their friends, loved ones, family members, bosses, co-workers, peer groups, parents, siblings, grandparents, and ultimately children to decide whether or not to enable and overlook their toxic personality traits or not.
+People with NPD are who they are — it is up to their friends, loved ones, family members, bosses, co-workers, peer groups, parents, siblings, grandparents, and ultimately children to decide whether or not to enable and overlook their toxic personality traits and abuse or not.

 If they choose to stay, the only functional option is for victims of an abusive Narcissist to learn how to depersonalize abuse, protect themselves physically and emotionally, and go gray rock until such a time they feel it is either safe to leave or act on the realization that staying is a waste of time and they have had enough.

-The narcissist fails socially to exhibit normal range of emotional understanding in part because they lack empathy.
-Arising from failure to distinguish the self from external objects, either in very young babies or as a feature of a mental disorder, parents handicap small children when they under-parent and / or subject a child to witnessing trauma, suffering from neglect, or targeting them for abuse.
+The narcissist fails socially to exhibit a normal range of emotional understanding in part because they lack empathy.
+Arising from failure to distinguish the self from external objects, either in very young babies or as a feature of a mental disorder, parents handicap small children when they under-parent and/or subject a child to witnessing trauma, suffering from neglect, or targeting them for abuse.